 Another specialized view that has its own recording is the "Complexity analysis".
 It only measures the execution times of selected methods and does not require CPU recording to be enabled.
 Its additional data axis is a numeric value for the algorithmic complexity of a method call that you can calculate with a script.
 In this way, you can measure how the execution time of a method depends on its parameters.

 To analyze why threads are waiting or blocking, the corresponding events have to be recorded.
 The rate of such events varies greatly.
-For a multi-threaded program where threads frequently coordinate tasks or share common resources, there can be an enormous amount of such events.
+For a multi-threaded program where threads frequently coordinate tasks or share common resources, there can be an enormous number of such events.
 This is why such chronological data is not recorded by default.

 When you switch on monitor recording, the "Locking history graph" and the "Monitor history" view will start to show data.